125th Infantry Regiment (United States): Interwar period

+World War II

+Due to the 32nd Infantry Division being converted into a "triangular division" of three regiments as opposed to the previous "square" division of four regiments, the 125th was relieved from assignment to the 32nd Division on 8 December 1941 and assigned to the Fourth Army, being sent to California to defend against a possible invasion by the Japanese.
+On May 1, 1942, the newly organized Northern California Sector and VII Army Corps included the 125th Infantry.
+The regiment served in California until February 1944, when it was sent to Camp Maxey, Texas under the XXIII Corps.
+Beginning in the spring, the regiment, reduced to a training cadre, provided an accelerated six-week course of infantry training (four weeks of familiarization, qualification, and transition firing, and two weeks of tactical training) to men who were formerly members of disbanded anti-aircraft and tank destroyer units or who had volunteered for transfer to the infantry from other branches of the Army.
+It was reassigned to the XXXVI Corps on 19 September 1944, and the Replacement and School Command on 17 November 1944.
+It moved to Camp Gruber, Oklahoma, on 10 December 1944 where it was reassigned back to the XXXVI Corps on 13 December, and back to the Replacement and School Command on 16 February 1945.
+It moved to Camp Rucker, Alabama, on 25 February 1945, and was inactivated there on 20 September.

+Postwar

-The regiment was then assigned on 31 May 1946 to the 46th Infantry Division.
+The regiment was assigned on 31 May 1946 to the 46th Infantry Division.

 Recent history

 1-125th Infantry

 Task Force 1-125 Infantry began flowing into Afghanistan in December 2011.
 Inclement weather delayed many of the battalion soldiers entry into theater until late January.
 Relief-in-place was conducted with the 2nd Battalion, 18th Infantry Regiment, 170th Infantry Brigade Combat Team for Forward Operating Base Kunduz, Kunduz City, Kunduz Province, Afghanistan.
 Other battalion locations were in Imam Sahib City, Imam Sahib District, Kunduz Province; Shir Khan Bandar, Imam Sahib District; and Doshi District, Baghlan Province.

 Each company deployed with a security force assistance team, consisting of a senior advisor and senior noncommissioned officer, along with several subject matter expert enablers.
 The companies conducted security force missions to secure the advising teams during key leader engagements and other meetings with their Afghan National Security Force counterparts.
 The SFATs partnered, assisted and advised their counterparts initially on operations, rule of law, logistics, training/administration, government/development and maintenance/signal.
 The main effort switched to logistics, with the intent of enabling the ANSF to be self-sustaining to increase their operational capabilities.
 This effort met with mixed results and led to another change in priority to operations and rule of law being the main effort with logistics and human resource operations as supporting efforts.

 During the spring, elements of the battalion closed one combat outpost, with SFAT operations in that area ceasing shortly after.